wa0x6e/cal-heatmap/quickstart.md

 After [installing](/install.html) the script:

 - insert `<div id="cal-heatmap"></div>` where you want to render the calendar in your page
-- create a calendar
+- create a calendar instance
-- paint the calendar with a set of given options/plugins.
+- paint the calendar with your desired options/plugins.

-By default, it renders an empty calendar with the default options

-#### Example calendar with default options
+#### Example calendar with no set options

 <div class="code-example">
   <div id="default-example-1"></div>